0-Blu/0-Blu/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on StikNES
+- 🔭 I’m currently working on a lot of stuff!
-- 🌱 I’m currently learning SwiftUI
+- 🌱 I’m currently learning a lot!